INGRID: an interactive grid generator for 2D edge plasma modeling

 \subsection{Patch-Map construction}

 After the analysis of magnetic geometry for a given magnetic field and establishing what configuration corresponds to it, INGRID creates a corresponding Patch-Map which is an ordered collection of quadrilateral patches defining the skeleton grid.
-A Patch-Map is constructed using numerical line tracing of poloidal and radial surfaces through the X-points, and radial and poloidal surfaces defining the domain boundaries.
-Radial domain boundaries are flux surfaces corresponding to maximum and minimum values of the poloidal flux function $\Psi$, these values are defined by the user in the input file.
-The poloidal domain boundaries are target plates surfaces, also defined in the input file.
+A Patch-Map is a 2D array of patches where one index corresponds to the radial direction, and the second index corresponds to the poloidal direction; thus the order of patches in a Patch-Map defines what patches are neighbors of a given patch in the radial and poloidal directions.